Saif Ali Khan: In the media

 One of the highest-paid actors in Bollywood, Khan is considered among the most popular and high-profile celebrities in India.
 He is known to commit heavily to each role and believes in "staying on a sharp learning curve".
-This commitment, combined with busy schedule and heavy smoking resulted in a health scare in 2007.
+This commitment, combined with his busy schedule and heavy smoking, resulted in a health scare in 2007.
 Analysing his career, the journalist Shomini Sen noted that "[t]he actor was part of some major films in the early 1990s [...] yet critics wrote him of[f] due to lack of a screen presence and poor dialogue delivery."
 Critics noted that Dil Chahta Hai marked a major turning point for Khan, and credited him for pioneering a movement in actors being part of "a new genre of films which was more urban"; film historian Nasreen Munni Kabir stated that the film helped him find "his own style, combining great comic timing and a natural personality."
 Sen further explained that "his anglicized upbringing, which initially was a hindrance to his career, became his strongest point."
-Following his portrayal of a variety of character types in Ek Hasina Thi (2004), Parineeta (2005), Being Cyrus and Omkara (both 2006), Khan was noted for his versatility; India Today attributed his roles in these films to the establishment of a new image for leading actors in Bollywood, and The Tribune published that Khan had successfully "matured, both as an actor of substance and as a bankable star.
+Following his portrayal of a variety of character types in Ek Hasina Thi (2004), Parineeta (2005), Being Cyrus and Omkara (both 2006), Khan was noted for his versatility; India Today attributed his roles in these films to the establishment of a new image for leading actors in Bollywood, and The Tribune published that Khan had successfully "matured, both as an actor of substance and as a bankable star".

 Starting in 2007, Khan's relationship with Kareena Kapoor became one of the country's most-reported celebrity stories, and they were listed amongst the top celebrity couple endorsers for brands and products worldwide.
 In a blog published by The Wall Street Journal, Rupa Subramanya described their marriage as India's "wedding and social event of the year".
 Kapoor gave birth to their son Taimur in December 2016.
-From 2012 to 2019, Khan has featured on Forbes India's "Celebrity 100," a list based on the income and popularity of India's celebrities.
+From 2012 to 2019, Khan was featured on Forbes India's "Celebrity 100", a list based on the income and popularity of India's celebrities.
 He peaked at the fifteenth position in 2012 and 2014 with an estimated annual earning of ₹642 million and ₹629 million respectively.
 In 2003, Khan placed fourth on Rediff's list of "Top Bollywood Male Stars".
-He was later ranked second in 2005, sixth in 2006 and seventh in 2007.
+He was later ranked second in 2005, sixth in 2006, and seventh in 2007.
 In March 2011, Khan placed fifth on Rediff's list of "Top 10 Actors of 2000–2010".
 He was ranked among the top 30 on The Times of India's listing of the "Most Desirable Men" from 2010 to 2015, and has additionally featured in the UK magazine Eastern Eye's "World's Sexiest Asian Men" list in 2008, 2011 and 2012.
-In 2010 and from 2012 to 2014, Khan was featured as one of the best-dressed male celebrities by the Indian edition of GQ magazine.
+In 2010 and from 2012 to 2014, Khan was featured as one of the best-dressed male celebrities in the Indian edition of GQ magazine.